About Me

 An avowed introvert who plays an extrovert on TV.
 I am terrible at normaling, yet quite good at adulting.
 If I am not pondering, I am pun-dering.
 Ever curious.

-A few of my scholarly interests: women’s studies, food, all things Eastern European, gentrification and placemaking, economic anthropology, informality, and language.
+A few of my scholarly interests: women’s studies, humor, food, language, all things Eastern European, and economic anthropology.

 I teach/have taught: